WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-developer-guides/wallaroo-sdk-guides/install-wallaroo-sdk-azureml-guide-reference.md

-This tutorial and the assets can be downloaded as part of the [Wallaroo Tutorials repository](https://github.com/WallarooLabs/Wallaroo_Tutorials/tree/main/sdk-install-guides/google-vertex-sdk-install).
+This tutorial and the assets can be downloaded as part of the [Wallaroo Tutorials repository](https://github.com/WallarooLabs/Wallaroo_Tutorials/tree/main/sdk-install-guides/azure-ml-sdk-install).

-## Installing the Wallaroo SDK into Google Vertex Workbench
+## Installing the Wallaroo SDK into Azure ML Workspace

-Organizations that use Google Vertex for model training and development can deploy models to Wallaroo through the [Wallaroo SDK](https://docs.wallaroo.ai/wallaroo-developer-guides/wallaroo-sdk-guides/).
-The following guide is created to assist users with installing the Wallaroo SDK, setting up authentication through Google Cloud Platform (GCP), and making a standard connection to a Wallaroo instance through Google Workbench.
+Organizations that use Azure ML for model training and development can deploy models to Wallaroo through the [Wallaroo SDK](https://docs.wallaroo.ai/wallaroo-developer-guides/wallaroo-sdk-guides/).
+The following guide is created to assist users with installing the Wallaroo SDK, setting up authentication through Azure ML, and making a standard connection to a Wallaroo instance through Azure ML Workspace.

-These instructions are based on the on the [Wallaroo SSO for Google Cloud Platform](https://docs.wallaroo.ai/wallaroo-operations-guide/wallaroo-configuration/wallaroo-sso-authentication/wallaroo-sso-gcp/) and the [Connect to Wallaroo](https://docs.wallaroo.ai/wallaroo-developer-guides/wallaroo-sdk-guides/wallaroo-sdk-essentials-guide/#connect-to-wallaroo) guides.
+These instructions are based on the on the [Wallaroo SSO for Microsoft Azure](https://docs.wallaroo.ai/wallaroo-operations-guide/wallaroo-configuration/wallaroo-sso-authentication/wallaroo-sso-azure/) and the [Connect to Wallaroo](https://docs.wallaroo.ai/wallaroo-developer-guides/wallaroo-sdk-guides/wallaroo-sdk-essentials-guide/#connect-to-wallaroo) guides.

 This tutorial provides the following: